Warsaw radio mast: Construction

 To supply power to the station, a 110 kV substation was built.
-The substation was over-engineered due to the strategic importance of the station as Poland's central transmitter.
-Although the power consumption of the transmitting station was large (estimated 6,000 kW), the substation was capable of supplying much more than was required.
+The substation was over-engineered due to the strategic importance of the station as Poland's central transmitter: although the power consumption of the transmitting station was large at an estimated 6,000 kW, the substation was capable of supplying much more.
 Six small towers were erected around the periphery of the station's grounds in order to support aircraft warning lamps where the guy ropes were located.

-The official name of the facility was Radiofoniczny Ośrodek Nadawczy w Konstantynowie (Radiophonic Transmission Centre Konstantynow), Radiowe Centrum Nadawcze w Konstantynowie (Radio Transmission Centre Konstantynow) or Warszawska Radiostacja Centralna (WRC) w Gąbinie (Warsaw Central Radio Station Gabin).
-It broadcast Polskie Radio's Program I (unofficially referred to as "Jedynka").
+Problems

 Approximately ten years after completion of the mast, inspections revealed structural damage caused by wind-induced oscillations at the mast, the backstay insulators and the guys.
-Repair work was considered to be expensive and difficult, so replacement of the mast by a stronger construction of the same height was considered.
-This was not realized as a result of Poland's worsening economic situation.
-In 1988, the mast was repainted, but this could not be done to the desired extent, as there was not enough paint available.
-A lack of equipment and training in maintenance teams led to a severe degradation of the mast's condition by the late 1980s.
-An inspection in May 1989 found that 13 strands of the upper guys had been fractured and, by the collapse of the mast, 7 guy wire insulators had been damaged.
-Another cause of the structure's deterioration was the insufficient knowledge of the strains exerted on structures of such a great height.
-Additionally, the managing director of Mostostal Zabrze, Adam Brzeziński, revealed to Dziennik Zachodni on March 23, 1992, that the original construction crew was not informed on the exact specifications on the conditions the mast would have to face.
+Repair work was considered to be expensive and difficult, so replacement of the mast by a stronger construction of the same height was considered; however, this was not carried out due to Poland's worsening economic situation.
+Repainting was started in 1988, but could not be completed because not enough paint was available.
+A lack of equipment and training of maintenance teams led to a severe degradation of the mast's condition by the late 1980s.
+An inspection in May 1989 found that 13 strands of the upper guys had been fractured and, by the time of the collapse of the mast in 1991, seven guy wire insulators had been damaged.
+Another cause of the structure's deterioration was insufficient knowledge of the strains exerted on structures of such a great height.
+Additionally, on 23 March 1992, Adam Brzeziński, managing director of Mostostal Zabrze at the time, stated to Dziennik Zachodni that Mostostal should have prepared a technical report before starting construction on the risks faced during repair of a strained mast.